Stanford Cardinal: NCAA team championships

-† The NCAA started sponsoring the intercollegiate golf championship in 1939, but it retained the titles from the 41 championships previously conferred by the National Intercollegiate Golf Association in its records.
+† The NCAA started sponsoring the intercollegiate golf championship in 1939, but it retained in its records the titles from the 41 championships previously conferred by the National Intercollegiate Golf Association, including Stanford's 1938 championship.
+However, the 1938 championship is not counted among Stanford's 139 NCAA team championships.

 Other national team championships

 Below are 40 national team titles in NCAA sports that were not bestowed by the NCAA: